 They cost your company money indirectly, such as salary and time lost and productivity losses due to stress, work discontent, and a lack of employee dedication.

 Meetings, whether you love them or despise them, are unavoidable.
 They should be as beneficial as possible.
 To do that, here are some proven tips that we’ve been doing at Livit to help you have better meetings:

-- No meetings without GAP (Goals, Agenda, Preparation): If we’re booking a meeting for the sake of showing up, forget it, don’t book it, don’t show up.
-A meeting should have a clear outcome, so if you’re not sure about the objectives of the meeting, don’t make one.
+- No meetings without GAP (Goals, Agenda, Preparation): If we’re booking a meeting for the sake of having a meeting, forget it, don’t book it, don’t show up.
+A meeting should have a clear outcome, so if you’re not sure about the objectives of the meeting, simply don’t have one.

-- Provide as much context as possible before the meeting: You can do this by sharing the document we’ve mentioned on another blog post.
+- Provide as much context as possible before the meeting: You can do this by sharing the documents and videos we’ve mentioned on another blog post.

 - Never have more than 6, max.
 8 people in a meeting.
-More people are never truly needed/active in a meeting and can benefit more from a written summary.
+More people are never truly needed/active in a meeting.
+They can benefit more from a written summary.

 - Ask all attendees to accept or decline in advance: saves a lot of time lost in re-scheduling and having unprepared/engaged participants.